Lidya1234/restaurant/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!
+Contributions, issues,and feature requests are welcome!